Common Permitting Issues in Older Homes: What Buyers and Sellers Should Know

 12/4/20252 min read

-Buying or selling an older home can be exciting, but it often comes with unique challenges—especially when it comes to permits.
-Many homes built decades ago may have undergone renovations, additions, or upgrades without proper permits.
+Buying or selling an older home has its plusses and minuses, but it often comes with unique challenges as well, especially when it comes to permits.
+Many homes built decades ago may have undergone renovations, additions, or upgrades without the proper permits.
 Understanding these issues ahead of time can save you from costly surprises.

-One common problem is unpermitted additions or remodels.
+One of the most common problems with older homes is unpermitted additions or remodels.
 Homeowners may have added rooms, enclosed patios, or finished basements without obtaining city approval.
-While these changes can add living space, they can create safety concerns and complicate resale.
+While these changes can add living space, they can also create safety concerns and complicate the resale of a home.

 Electrical and plumbing updates are another area where permitting issues frequently appear.
 Older homes may have outdated wiring or plumbing work done by previous owners without inspections.
 This can lead to code violations, insurance challenges, or even fire hazards.

 Roofing, HVAC, and structural modifications are also often left unpermitted in older properties.
-Replacing a roof, adding a deck, or making structural changes without permits can cause problems during a home inspection or when selling the property.
+Replacing a roof has become a common occurrence in Florida due to insurance companies' higher demands.
+Because of the expense, many people try to do it as cheap as possible.
+Unfortunately, saving money doesn't always mean doing it right.
+Other issues come from adding a deck or making structural changes without permits.
+This can cause problems during a home inspection or when selling the property.
 In some cases, the city may require retroactive permits or corrections to bring work up to code.

 Even minor cosmetic changes, like installing windows or certain types of fencing, can sometimes require permits depending on local regulations.
+Believe it or not, many towns require permit requests just for adding a shed.
 Overlooking these requirements can delay sales or lead to fines.

 For buyers, it’s critical to review the property’s permit history before purchasing.
+Checking the county's property appraiser website will give you the information you are looking for.
 Sellers should also be proactive, disclosing any unpermitted work and, when possible, obtaining retroactive permits.
 Working with a licensed contractor or a knowledgeable real estate agent can help navigate these challenges and ensure compliance.